-• Planetary and Space Sciences (Head: Professor Ian Wright)
+- Planetary and Space Sciences (Head: Dr Simon Green)

-Our research is co-ordinated through CEPSAR, and covers a wide range of subjects – from the behaviour of atoms at temperatures close to absolute zero to the merger of galaxies many light years away.
-We study the building blocks of stars and planets by microscopes, and stars and planets themselves by both ground- and space-based telescopes.
+Our research covers a wide range of subjects, from the behaviour of atoms at temperatures close to absolute zero to the merger of galaxies many light years away.
+We use microscopes to study the building blocks of stars and planets, and telescopes to study stars and planets themselves.
 The common thread that runs through all our research is a desire to understand the origin of matter, and how it has evolved from the Big Bang almost 14 billion years ago to what we can observe and measure today.

 We have an unparalleled suite of analytical instrumentation in our modern laboratories on campus; this is complemented by our regular use of multi-national facilities such as the Diamond synchrotron and ESO’s telescopes.
-We are not just users of equipment – we also build it, and have developed some of our spaceflight instrumentation for medical and environmental applications.
+We have contributed to well-known space missions such as the Rosetta Mission, and have developed some of our spaceflight instrumentation for medical and environmental applications.

 School members also undertake educational research and contribute to the Open University’s teaching on a large range of modules.
 We have been at the forefront of many innovations in distance education.